Kurt Martin: Post-War period

 In 1956 he became director of the Academy of Art Karlsruhe.
 In 1957 he transferred to Munich, succeeding Ernst Buchner in the General Direction of the Bayerische Staatsgemäldesammlungen (Bavarian State Painting Collections).
 He retired in 1964.
 In Munich, Martin was responsible for the establishment of several museum branches in different cities in Bavaria.
 He also promoted the extension of the Munich Museum collections to contemporary art works.

-Appreciation
+Recognition

-Kurt Martin was one of the leading museum directors of his time.
+According to the Metzler Dictionary of Art Historians, Martin was one of the leading museum directors of his time.

-He had a wide range of research interests.
-He published several articles about the art of the Middle Ages and Renaissance, the French painters of the 19th century and modern art.

-In 1963 he received the Bavarian order of merit and in 1964 he was appointed to Dr.-Ing. e.h. by the TH Karlsruhe.
+In 1963 he received the Bavarian Order of Merit and in 1964 he was appointed to Dr.-Ing. e.h. by the TH Karlsruhe.

+Personal life

+Martin was a Protestant.
+He married medical doctor Hildegard Wangrin in 1928.